ehrpg/qstar/docs/crisis.md

 ### Damage

 If an attack hits a target, damage is dealt to it.
 The amount of damage done depends on the weapon used.
-The damage of some weapons can be influenced by the character using them, e.g. when wielding a melee weapon which is influenced by [Might](/character#might-mi).
+The damage of weapons can be influenced by the character using them, e.g. when wielding a melee weapon which is influenced by [Might](/character#might-mi).

 There are two types of damage: [Endurance](/character#endurance-ep) damage, indicated by a weapon's **END** stat, and [Health](/character#health-hp) damage, indicated by the **DMG** stat.

+A character's [Endurance](/character#endurance-ep) has to be depleted or [Critical Hits](/stunts#critical-hit) have to be dealt to the character in order to deal damage to the character's [Health](/character#health-hp) pool.

 !!! summary "Dealing damage"
     <div class="formula formula-top formula-bottom">